ethereum/EIPs/EIPS/eip-draft_app_keys.md

 ### Application customisable  HD sub path

+Finally, the last part of the hd path is under the application's control.
+This will allow applications developers to use the HD path structure that best fits their needs.
+Developers can for instance, among any combination of other parameters they like, choose to include a `version` field if they would like to use different signing accounts when updating to a new version.
+They can then also manage the user accounts in the way they would like, for instance including or not an index for `sets of accounts` (called `accounts` in BIP44), an index for `change` and an index for `account` (called `address_index` in BIP44).
+We consider that a given child on the HD tree should be called an `account` and not an `address` since it is composed of a private key, a public key and an address.

-Must follow bip32, with hex under 0x80000000, 31 bits
+Similarly to the persona path, this sub path must follow bip32, with hex under 0x80000000, 31 bits.

-Can be hardened depending on each application's need

-Can be writen in hex or int
+It can be hardened depending on each application's needs and can be writen as hex or unsigned integers.

-Can be extended to several child indexes in order to include the required data such as `version` for instance.
+It can include a large number of indexes.

+Q[Should we set a limit on the persona and application customsable hd path number of indexes?]

 ### Example HD paths for app keys: